Do Arsenal have any hope of overcoming Milan?

 We cannot sugarcoat it; things are bad.
 The players are sapped of confidence–and in some cases, ability–and the manager cuts a depressing figure on the sidelines.
 I’m not going to lambaste the manager, he’s getting enough of that, nor am I going to defend him.
 Something needs to change at the club and often the manager is the simplest solution although I genuinely believe our troubles run far too deep to be solved simply by sacking Arsène Wenger.
 What I will say is that it hurts to see Arsenal play so badly and to look at the manager and see torture etched upon his face.
 His love for the club should be indubitable so it is natural for him to be pained by our failings but what I find utterly terrifying is that he looks as though he has lost belief in this team picking themselves up.

 Arsenal are out of the FA Cup, losing finalists in the League Cup, have next to no chance of finishing in the top four and now face AC Milan in the Europa League Round of 16.
-Our chances of salvaging anything from this season have gone from bad to worse.
+Our chances of salvaging anything from this season have gone from bad to worse but if you fancy a flutter click here for a bonus code.
 AC Milan are not the formidable foe of years gone by but that is precisely what makes them so dangerous.

 I present no criticism of the match-going supporters but the environment in the Emirates is slowly turning toxic–understandably so–and given recent results it’s hard to expect the crowd to be anything but restless and angry if the players aren’t putting the effort in.
 The players have let themselves down recently and frankly I am not sure this side has it in them at the moment to rise to the occasion and win the fans back over.
 Which is why I am thankful that tonight is played at the San Siro – it may just give the players enough breathing space to pull themselves together.